Here's What Men Need to Support Optimal Fertility and Health

 As a company committed to education and empowerment around perinatal health, we’ve primarily focused thus far on optimal health for women.
 But there’s more to the baby-making equation than the egg.
 That’s why we’re thrilled to be expanding our reach to educate and empower men to take control of their fertility and health during the preconception period and the demanding (but rewarding!) dad years that follow.

-As we introduce a line of products to support men’s fertility and optimal health, we’re digging into what men need when it comes to diet and lifestyle in order to thrive through the journey of starting and growing a family.
+We’re digging into what men need when it comes to diet and lifestyle in order to thrive through the journey of starting and growing a family.

 A Supportive Multivitamin

 - Vitamin B12: Optimal B12 levels support healthy energy and nervous system health.
-Look for a supplement that combines both adenosylcobalamin and methylcobalamin (not cyanocobalamin) forms and contains 200mg.
+Look for a supplement that combines both adenosylcobalamin and methylcobalamin (not cyanocobalamin) forms and contains 200mcg.
 Vitamin B12 is water-soluble and must be consumed daily to maintain optimal levels.

 - Zinc: Research has shown that Zinc is critical to healthy sperm production and motility.
 Zinc also reduces oxidative stress by participating in the synthesis of antioxidant enzymes.
 Look for a supplement with 25-30mg of Zinc Bisglycinate.